-John Schmitz represents US and European companies in complex international transactions and regulatory matters, with a focus on antitrust, media and telecommunications, energy and environmental issues.
-He has special emphasis on US and German political regulatory concerns, and has experience with numerous high-profile business and regulatory matters involving both American and German public policy and legal activities.
-Mr. Schmitz’s clients have included the US Chamber of Commerce, Deutsche Welle (German TV), General Electric, Bayer AG, Bertelsmann, Bosch GmbH, Gillette, Pfizer, Microsoft, Verizon, Eli Lilly Co., Ford Motor Co., and Arkema., among others.
+John P. Schmitz is a principal in Bingham Consulting and a partner at Bingham McCutchen LLP.
+He represents U.S. and European companies in complex international transactions and regulatory matters, with a focus on antitrust, media and telecommunications, energy, and environmental issues.
+He has extensive experience with U.S. and German political regulatory concerns and has worked on numerous high-profile business and regulatory matters involving both American and German public policy and legal activities.
+John’s clients have included the U.S. Chamber of Commerce, General Electric, Bayer AG, Bertelsmann AG, Bosch GmbH, Deutsche Welle, Gillette, Pfizer, Eli Lilly GmbH, NBC, Airbus Americas Inc., Deutsche Telekom AG, Lufthansa AG, and Ford Motor Co.

-Mr. Schmitz has also held a number of high-profile fellowships.
-In Germany, under a Robert Bosch Foundation Fellowship, he served at the Office of Bundestag Member Matthias Wissmann (Bonn), and the Office of General Counsel, Robert Bosch, GmbH (Stuttgart).
-He was also Research Fellow at the California Institute of Technology Environmental Quality Lab in Pasadena, CA (1982-1983), and Research Assistant to Professors John Ferejohn and Morris Fiorina, Pasadena, CA, and London, England (1978-1980).
+In 1984, John was awarded a Robert Bosch Foundation Fellowship in Germany where he served at the Office of Bundestag Member Matthias Wissmann (Bonn) and the Office of General Counsel, Robert Bosch GmbH (Stuttgart).
+After completing the fellowship, he returned to Wilmer Cutler Pickering as an associate before joining the Reagan Administration.
+He was also a research fellow at the California Institute of Technology Environmental Quality Lab in Pasadena, Calif., and a research assistant to Professors John Ferejohn and Morris Fiorina, Pasadena, Calif. and London, England where he interviewed members of Parliament.